 My name is Cameron Norman, and I am a professional designer, psychologist, evaluator, and educator interested in the science and practice of innovation.
 Censemaking started as a way for me to share my thoughts on innovation: the process of creating, designing, implementing, and evaluating new ideas and putting them into the world.

 I am the Principal and President of Cense Ltd, an innovation consultancy that helps organizations to design, develop, deploy, and evaluate innovation in human systems, particularly the health and social sectors.

-I am also on the faculty in the Behavioural and Social Science Division of the Dalla Lana School of Public Health at the University of Toronto where I have taught courses in health behaviour change, health promotion practice and systems science perspectives on public health since 2006.
+I also hold faculty positions as a Lecturer at OCAD University in the Faculty of Design and as Adjunct Professor in the Behavioural and Social Science Division of the Dalla Lana School of Public Health at the University of Toronto.

-My academic background includes an undergraduate honours and Masters degree in psychology, a PhD in public health, and two-year post-doctoral fellowship in systems thinking and knowledge translation.
-I’m currently completing my professional Masters of Design (MDes) degree at OCADU in Strategic Foresight and Innovation.
+My academic background includes undergraduate honours and Masters degrees in psychology, a Ph.D. in public health, a two-year post-doctoral fellowship in systems thinking and knowledge translation followed up with a professional Masters of Design (MDes) degree at OCADU in Strategic Foresight and Innovation.

 cdnorman [at] cense.ca

 Follow me on Twitter: @cdnorman